BruhZul/roc-and-iso-roc-tool/README.md

 For more information on how Regions of Interest, RRA, and iso-PM curves work, refer to the following paper:

 Luigi Lavazza, Sandro Morasca, Gabriele Rotoloni.
-Software Defect Prediction evaluation: New metrics based on the ROC curve.
+Software Defect Prediction evaluation: New metrics based on the ROC curve.Information and Software Technology, 2025, (https://www.sciencedirect.com/science/article/pii/S0950584925002046)

 If you use this tool for your research, please reference that paper.